 COST ALLOCATION PLAN

-DEPARTMENT OF ABC
+DEPARTMENT ABC

 I. PURPOSE/SCOPE/GENERAL OVERVIEW:

 The purpose of this report is to document the Department ABC’s Cost Allocation Plan.
 Each month the Department ABC allocates all of their administrative costs and some costs that are not practical or convenient to charge to a single program (indirect cost pools).
-The Department's Administration costs are identified in the Budget Act under Program 30, Subprogram 01.
+The department's administration costs are identified in the Budget Act under Program 30, Subprogram 01.
 The indirect cost pools are not identified in the Budget Act but are recorded under Program 96 - Undistributed Multi-Program Costs.

 II.
 DEFINITIONS: